 The water heater is one of the essential appliances in any home.
-When it breaks down it can be a big problem for families and homeowners alike.
+When it breaks down it can cause pipework problems for families and homeowners alike.
 So, here are some common issues with water heaters so you can feel prepared.

 No Hot Water – When your water heater is not producing hot water, you should contact a professional plumber and schedule an appointment.